 • Requires upgrading to a pricier plan to unlock more voice features

-Why we chose Nextiva
+Why I picked Nextiva

 Although Nextiva has recently evolved into a customer experience management software, it remains one of our best Google Voice competitors due to its powerful voice platform.
 Its VoIP phone service seamlessly integrates with digital channels, including web chat, social media, video meetings, SMS, and email.